zlatozar/TigerLanguage/Readme.md

 The main ideas behind every step during development are:

-- control constraints and give feedback (lexer, parser and syntactic analysis)
+- control the constraints and give feedback on error (lexer, parser and syntactic analysis)
-- simplification of computation (intermediate language)
+- linearization of syntax tree and represent it in a sequential form (intermediate representation)
 - efficiency/optimization (the whole compiler backend)